RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

 Copy SSH Public Key From Windows to HPC3
 -------------------------------------------

-   Since Windows does have the convenience of ``ssh-copy-id``, one has to type a bit more.
+   Since Windows does not have the convenience of ``ssh-copy-id``, one has to type a bit more.
 The following can be run from either a Command window or a Powershell window to place the key :tt:`panteater-to-hpc3.pub` in the appropriate place.

    .. parsed-literal::